Alaska Medical Malpractice Law Firm for Orthopedic Injuries

 Products liability for defective medical devices requires a different type of proof from negligence cases.
 Manufacturers of consumer products are usually strictly liable for the harm their products cause.

 From our office in Anchorage, Dillon & Findley serves all of Alaska.
-We offer a free initial consultation for all legal issues.
 For orthopedic malpractice or medical device liability cases, our firm advances all litigation costs.
 You do not pay our attorney’s fees unless the case resolves favorably.
 Our office is located in downtown Anchorage near the U.S. District Court, Alaska Supreme Court and Alaska Superior Court.